Roatán: Ferry

 The ferry Galaxy Wave provides service from Roatán to La Ceiba twice daily.
 The ferry Utila Dream by Dream Ferries provides service from Roatán to Utila to La Ceiba twice daily.

 Cruise ships

 Port of Roatan

-The Port of Roatan in Coxen Hole is managed by Royal Caribbean Group and is the port of call for the Royal Caribbean Cruise Line, Celebrity Cruise Line, MSC Cruise Line, Norwegian Cruise Line, Seven Seas Cruise Line, Virgin Voyage Cruise Line, and others.
+The Port of Roatan in Coxen Hole is managed by Royal Caribbean Group and is the port of call for Royal Caribbean Cruises, Celebrity Cruises, MSC Cruises, Norwegian Cruise Line, Regent Seven Seas Cruises, Oceania Cruises, Virgin Voyages, and others.
 It is a two-berth port.
 This port also allows for ships to tender offshore.
 An expansion of the port was recently completed.

 Mahogany Bay Cruise Center

 The Mahogany Bay Cruise Center in Dixon Cove is owned and managed by Carnival Cruise Line.
 It is located approximately 5 kilometers east of the Port of Roatan.
 The port can accommodate two cruise ships concurrently and does not allow tendering offshore.
 A major expansion and a name change to Isla Tropicale is planned for 2026.
 Carnival Cruise Line, Princess Cruises, Holland America Line, and other subsidiaries of Carnival call on the Mahogany Bay port.